gschaub/dynamic-tables/readme.txt

 = 1.3.1 =
 * Added support for copy/cut/paste a single cell's content to other cell in the same table with the same content type
 * Created right-click cell menu
+* Created centralized message library and utility functions to support consistent user messaging and notices
+* Bump support for WordPress 7.0

 = 1.3.0 =